mguenther/spring-workshop-spring-security/ASSIGNMENT.md

 # Lab Assignment

 Your task is to implement the security constraints necessary for our service landscape.
-The goal is that all critical resources on the resource-server are protected.
+The goal is to protect all critical resources on the resource-server.

 Take a look at http://localhost:9090/ to see what the Client Application is showing - it is our goal to see all available data after these tasks!